ronka/hightech-guide-chat/README.md

 Built with:
 - ✅ Next.js 13
 - ✅ Vercel's AI SDK
+- ✅ Arcjet
 - ✅ Shadcn-ui
 - ✅ Langchain TypeScript integration
 - ✅ PineconeDB as the vectore-db store

-## 🗃️ Pre-requisites
+# 🚀 Getting Started
 - Create a free account and get an OPEN_AI key from [platform.openai.com](https://platform.openai.com/)
 - Create a free account and get access to PineconeDB  from [pinecone.io](https://www.pinecone.io/)
 - Create a free account and get access to Arcjet from [arcjet.com](https://arcjet.com/)
 - And populate your `.env` file with the required information.
+For more info about where to get all these env variables look at .env.example in the root folder.

 ## 🧞 Commands